AstroTheSaint/dopebbq/README.md

 - **Testimonials**: Social proof showcasing real community experiences
 - **About/Mission**: Soulful storytelling of the Dope BBQ journey
 - **Press Highlights**: Showcasing media coverage and partnerships
+- **Contact Form**: Easy way for vendors and sponsors to get in touch

 ## 🛠 Tech Stack